anton-linden/Classification-using-SVC-CNN-D7041E-project/README.md

 Run the code with even numbers for the amount of data.
 Maximum amount of data possible: 50000.
 Maximum testdata: 10000.

 ### How to run SVC.ipyn
+Simply run `run_multiple_times(_runs=1, _amount_of_data=500, _use_optimization=True)`with your wanted parameters.
+This automatically runs an 80/20 split of the dataset.
+This line of code is found in the bottom of the file.

+Run the code with even numbers for the amount of data.
+Maximum amount of data possible: 50000.
+Maximum testdata: 10000.
+Minimum data: 130.

 ## Requirements & Versions